Woodward Book Casts New Light On Trump's Fight With WHO

 President Trump has publicly blamed the World Health Organization for being slow to sound alarm bells about the coronavirus.

-"On March 3, 2020, the World Health Organization cited official Chinese data to downplay the very serious risk of asymptomatic spread, telling the world that 'COVID- 19 does not transmit as efficiently as influenza.' " Trump wrote, in a May 18 letter addressed to WHO leadership.
+"On March 3, 2020, the World Health Organization cited official Chinese data to downplay the very serious risk of asymptomatic spread, telling the world that 'COVID- 19 does not transmit as efficiently as influenza,' " Trump wrote in a May 18 letter addressed to WHO leadership.
 "It is now clear that China's assertions, repeated to the world by the World Health Organization, were wildly inaccurate."

 "Many lives could have been saved" had WHO warned the world earlier, Trump wrote.
 Later that month, he announced that the U.S. would withdraw from the global health agency.